 Technologies and Innovation

-The main mandate of the Technologies and Innovation vice-presidency is to ensure the reliability, accessibility, upgrading and security of the technology infrastructures and information systems required by the Corporation in the fulfilment of its mission.
-Created in 2020, it also plays a key role in identifying avenues for solutions aimed at improving the passenger experience and increasing YUL’s efficiency as a hub for international air traffic.
-The automation of passenger processes, the integration of digital technologies into daily interactions, the upcoming advent of 5G, and the rise of artificial intelligence are all offering tremendous opportunities and are on the radar of this specialized team.
+The main mandate of the Technology and Innovation Vice Presidency is to ensure the reliability, accessibility, development and security of the technology infrastructure and information systems that enable the organization to fulfil its mission.
+Established in 2020, it also plays a key role in identifying solutions to improve the passenger experience and increase YUL’s efficiency as an international aviation hub.